district10/blog/_posts/post-0001-pandoc-readme.md

     This may not always be necessary if the final renderer (e.g. the browser, when generating HTML) supports the [Unicode Bidirectional Algorithm].

-    LaTeX and ConTeXt assume by default that all text is left-to-right.
-    Setting `dir: ltr` enables bidirectional text handling in a document whose base direction is left-to-right but contains some right-to-left script.

     When using LaTeX for bidirectional documents, only the `xelatex` engine is fully supported (use `--latex-engine=xelatex`).